Join Us on the Sustainability Journey

 False There aren’t enough EV charging points.

 True: Most EV charging happens while your vehicle is parked at home or at the office.
-Enel X manages over 232,000 public and private charging points worldwide, of which more than 12,800 are owned, installed and directly operated by Enel X in Europe.
-The goal is to manage 780,000 public and private charging points worldwide by 2023.
+Our providers manage over 232,000 public and private charging points worldwide.

 3. Charging Speed